 At first he didn’t hear anything.
 He felt something inside his head instead.
 Like when boxes are arranged in a certain way to make kind of a channel with “walls” of boxes on both sides.
 He heard something like static noice.
 Then it changed.
 He realised it was trying to communicate with him.
 He heard a faint voice: “..my body?!”
 It didn’t make any sense.
 He tried to sit up but the creature kept him pinned down.
 He was awake now – he was sure of it.
 He didn’t need any “help” to keep his eyes open.

 A hornets head the size of a small dog sat on his chest, the antennae slapping him in the face, screaming at him: “Where is my body?!
 I want it back!!”
 He didn’t know what was going on but the hornet was very angry, that much was clear.
 Again it screamed at him: “I want my body back?!
 Where is it?!”
 The mandibles working frantically.
 “I..I don’t know!” he stuttered.
 He tried to look past that hideous head to see if there was a stinger.
 If there was it must be the size of a javelin.
-He couldn’t see anything behind the head.
+He couldn’t see anything behind the head except for the legs that somehow was attached to the head.
 Strange.
 He tried to move his head but the hornet held it in a vice-like grip.

 “I’ll just take yours then!”
 The mandibles came closer.
 The alien eyes was cold.
 He couldn’t move.
 Forced his eyes shot.
 He thought: “so this is it.
 This is what it feels like to have your head ripped off..”
 Then something cold touched his neck – he began to scream…